 You don’t need to create an online account to view most of our website, but you do need an account to register for tests, view and send scores, personalize your web experience, or use certain tools on our site.

-Account Creation: When students create an online account, we ask for the following personally identifiable information: first name, middle initial, last name, zip code, gender, date of birth, high school, email address, mailing address, and mobile phone number.
+Account Creation: When students create an online account, we ask for the following personally identifiable information: name (first, middle, last), gender, date of birth, high school, email address, mailing address, and mobile phone number (optional).
 Students can also give us a parent or guardian’s first and last name and email address to opt in to CC a Parent or the parent newsletter.

 View Your Scores and Send Score Reports

 To view your scores and request score sends, you need to create a student account with the personally identifiable information noted above.